ltroper/SpringBoot-CRUD-K8s/README.md

   type: NodePort
 ```

-## Step 3: Deploy to Kubernetes

-Now that we have our manifest files ready, deploy everything to Kubernetes:
+Now that we have our manifest files ready, deploy to Kubernetes:

-1. Apply the ConfigMap and Secret:
+1. Apply the Spring Boot application deployment and service:

     ```bash
-    kubectl apply -f mysql-configmap.yaml
-    kubectl apply -f mysql-secrets.yaml
-    ```

-2. Apply the MySQL deployment and service:

-    ```bash
-    kubectl apply -f db-deploy.yaml
-    ```

-3. Apply the Spring Boot application deployment and service:

-    ```bash
     kubectl apply -f app-deploy.yaml
+    kubectl apply -f app-service.yaml
     ```

 ## Step 4: Verify the Deployment